NuhShh/Maven-Fuzzy-Factory-E-Commerce-Funnel-Analysis/README.md

 ### Recommendations

-Based on the data, here are the recommended actions:
+Based on the data, here are the summary of recommended actions:

 1. **Address Cart Abandonment**: Implement cart abandonment emails or push notifications to encourage users to complete their purchase after adding items to cart.